marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 ![MissingSymbol.png](images/MissingSymbol.png "Missing Symbol")

-This dialog gives us the so-called "decorated name" (also known as the "mangled name") of the symbol we are loading - see &#91;Decorated names&#93; for more details - but it does _not_ show the name of the DLL in which this symbol was expected to be found.
+This dialog gives us the so-called "decorated name" (also known as the "mangled name") of the symbol we are loading - see [Decorated names](https://learn.microsoft.com/en-us/cpp/build/reference/decorated-names?view=msvc-170) for more details - but it does _not_ show the name of the DLL in which this symbol was expected to be found.
 Undecorating (or demangling) the name is easy (although it is probably not actually necessary in this case!) as fortunately we can copy and paste from the dialog using Ctrl+C / Ctrl+V and then run the `undname` program provided with Visual Studio to turn this symbol into the C++ symbol we are looking for:
 ```
 ---------------------------
 MissingSymbol.exe - Entry Point Not Found